 Most open vacancies in the Netherlands are owned by recruitment and staffing companies – so it makes sense to send your CV to these companies.
 Before you have a network in the Netherlands, online job boards and social media are a great way to find new jobs.
 Here’s an infographic with tips we put together to help you search for a job on social media, and some tips about how to explain an employment gap in your CV to potential employers.

 If you want to improve your chances at finding a new job in the Netherlands quickly – consider negotiating with your employer for job search services.
-Job search services, like Octagon’s Outplacement+, are meant to you identify relevant job opportunities in the market and apply to them effectively.
+Job search services are designed to help you identify relevant job opportunities in the market and apply for them effectively.
 Outplacement services traditionally include CV and cover letter writing workshops, and some form of job search support.

 The best part about these job search services is that your employer will be able to cover the majority (if not all) of the costs for these services with your severance package.
 It’s become a trend in the Netherlands for employers to offer these types of benefits during dismissals – but you can always do your own research and discuss incorporating such services in your compensation package.